Applications are closed. The next call will open in February 2017.

 - Broadcast of short film on APTN

-- Acceptance into the NSI Drama Prize course
+- Acceptance into NSI Drama Prize and NSI Aboriginal Documentary courses

 - Crew on a variety of APTN programming including: lifestyle series Fit First; kids series Planet Echo, live coverage of the 2010 Olympics